hamzahassan123/Data-Professionals-Analysis/README.md

 ## How to Use
 1. Clone the repository or download the files.
-2. Open the `DataScienceDashboard.pbix` file in Power BI Desktop.
+2. Open the `Data Professional Survey.pbix` file in Power BI Desktop.
 3. Explore the interactive visuals and slicers to analyze insights.

 ## Contact